 Ingredients

-- 15.25 oz cake mix plus any ingredients required from package
+- 15.25 oz cake mix any flavor, plus any ingredients required from package

-- 1 cup mix-ins examples: chocolate chips, sprinkles, M&Ms, caramel bits, optional
+- 1 cup mix-ins such as chocolate chips, sprinkles, M&Ms, caramel bits, optional

-- 4 cups chocolate buttercream frosting or any buttercream of choice
+- 4 cups chocolate buttercream frosting or frosting of choice

 Instructions

-- Pour 1 1/2 cups water into the Instant Pot and place trivet in pot.
-Coat a round 6- or 7-inch cake pan with cooking spray and set aside.
+- Prepare the pot and pan.
+Pour 1 1/2 cups water into the Instant Pot and place the trivet inside.
+Coat a 6- or 7-inch round cake pan with cooking spray.

 Video